France30/N01s-Game/README.md

 The original project was also left unfinished, thus some features seen in the game are unresponsive.
 Despite this, the project was the very first game I developed that works from start to finish.

+I also don't own the rights to the art.

 ## Gameplay
 https://github.com/France30/N01s-Game/assets/53886711/7f80a1ac-d4ea-4384-8125-6cec922faa84